 Receiving a work permit can take up to two months, although once it is applied for, according to the Thai Labor Department, you are allowed to begin volunteering.

 To apply for the work permit, you will need a whole new set of documents, which are explained in How to Legally Get a Work Permit in Thailand.

 Word of Warning About Legitimate Volunteer Work

-Also, don’t sign up with a ‘charity’ in Thailand that’s asking you to pay thousands of dollars for the privilege of volunteering.
+Also, do not sign up with a ‘charity’ in Thailand that is asking you to pay thousands of dollars for the privilege of volunteering.
 That’s not a volunteer position, it’s an organization making money off people’s kindness and should be avoided at all costs.